outpatient externship in psychiatry

 What you will do: You will be under the supervision of a physician who is a graduate of the Wayne State University School of Medicine.
 After completing his psychiatry residency at Henry Ford Hospital in Detroit, he has been practicing psychiatry in both the inpatient and outpatient settings.
 He continues to periodically give lectures to the psychiatry residents at Henry Ford Hospital.

+Please note that this is not a shadowing observership.
+You will be actively involved in patient care.
 After a few days of observation, you will take on an increasing role in patient care:

 You will obtain patient information from a variety of sources, including the patient interview, medical record, and other reports.
 At times, you will do this with your preceptor.
 At other times, you will perform independent assessments.